WorldRiskReport

 Project Description

 Every year millions of people worldwide suffer from disasters in the aftermath of extreme natural events.
-Current research has made clear that the risk of a natural event turning into a disaster only partly depends on the force of the natural event itself.
-The framework conditions of a society and the structures in place to respond quickly and provide assistance in the event of emergency are just as significant.
-The more fragile the power supply and sewage system, the greater the extent of hunger and extreme poverty and the worse the governance structures and public services, the more susceptible a society is to extreme natural events.
-These events cannot be prevented directly, but countries can reduce disaster risk by fighting poverty and inequality, strengthening education and health, and taking preparedness measures.
-Those who enforce building regulations, pursue sustainable urban planning, expand flood protection and install and use early warning systems, are better prepared against extreme natural events.
-However, most countries and donor agencies still release major funding, when a disaster has already occurred.
-In this regard, it is important to increase the awareness regarding the necessity for disaster risk reduction and climate change adaptation to extreme events, before disaster or irreversible changes occur and cause major harm and losses.
-The WorldRiskReport has been taking on this task since 2011.
-Published by Bündnis Entwicklung Hilft, the annual editions focus on a main topic and include the WorldRiskIndex that was developed by the United Nations University, Institute for Environment and Human Security (UNU-EHS).
-In 2018, the report was published for the first time in cooperation with the Institute for International Law of Peace and Armed Conflict (IFHV) of the Ruhr-University Bochum, who took over the calculation of the index.
+But whether it be earthquakes, storms or floods, the risk of a natural event turning into a disaster only partly depends on the force of the natural event itself.
+The framework conditions of a society and the structures in place to respond quickly and to provide assistance in the event of emergency are just as significant.
+The more fragile the infrastructure network, the greater the extent of extreme poverty and inequality and the worse the access to the public health system, the more susceptible a society is to natural events.
+Extreme natural events cannot be prevented directly, but countries can reduce disaster risk by fighting poverty and hunger, strengthening education and health, and taking preparedness measures.
+Those who build earthquake-proof buildings, install and use early warning systems and invest in climate and environmental protection, are better prepared against extreme natural events.

 Aims and Objectives